pshenmic/dash-platform-extension/README.md

 ## General

-A browser extension and a wallet specifically for Dash Platform network, that securely keep access to your identities in browser and provide developers with SDK and APIs to interact with chain and make transactions.
+A browser extension and a wallet specifically for Dash Platform network, that securely keep access to your identities in browser and provide developers with SDK and APIs to interact with chain and make transactions in a Metamask-like style

-The browser keeps your wallet data and encrypted private keys in the extension storage, while providing a public API for developers to integrate their application and create transactions.
+Extension keep your wallet data and encrypted private keys in the browser storage, and provide a secure public API interface for developers to integrate their application and create transactions.

 ## Current features